NeelamJitendra/vehicles-inventory/README.md

 ## Usage

-1)For starting application open your Command Prompt and then go to the repository on your machine (Example: cd ..your location..\vehicles-inventory)
+1. For starting application open your Command Prompt and then go to the repository on your machine (Example: cd ..your location..\vehicles-inventory)

 2. Then type 'npm start' and enter to start application.